Minneapolis Prostitution Lawyer

 Sealing or Expunging a Prostitution Conviction

-Having a prostitution conviction on your record can have lasting consequences, but there may be options for sealing or expunging your criminal record in certain cases.
+Having a prostitution conviction on your record can have lasting consequences, but there may be options for sealing or expunging your criminal record in some instances.
 In Minnesota, individuals who have been convicted of a prostitution-related offense may be eligible for expungement, which is the legal process of sealing a criminal record.
 This can help prevent future employers or landlords from discovering the conviction and give you a fresh start.

 Aggressively Fighting to Clear an Individual’s Name

 We have fought for both men and women charged with solicitation, as well as many accused of offering sexual services for money.
 In many cases, the police set up stings, often in regions well known as places vulnerable to encounters between those providing services and those buying.
+Each scenario presents unique challenges and requires a tailored defense to address the specific details of evidence and alleged conduct.

 OUR VICTORIES